andcut/snakecult-site/archetypes/post.md

 ---
 # -------------- FRONT MATTER --------------
+# Run snakecult_clean.py before reformatting a raw-test post to .md
+# Do not reduce the length of raw-text posts when reformatting them, though do break up long paragraphs and add bolding/emphasis where appropriate for a mobile-friendly reading experience.

 # Replace every TODO, then remove these comments.
 title: "{{ replace .Name "-" " " | title }}"
 date: {{ .Date }}